SanjanaRokkam99/Item_Catalog/readme.md

   2.Open a terminal and change your directory to /FSND-Virtual-Machine/vagrant using cd.

- 3.And start using these commands *vagrant up(This will downlaod the desired os image and install it the downlaod will be taken place once and after that this command will always be used to open the virtual box) *vagrant ssh (This will   start our virtual machine)
+ 3.And start using these commands *vagrant up(This will download the desired os image and install it the download will be taken place once and after that this command will always be used to open the virtual box) *vagrant ssh (This will   start our virtual machine)

  4.Make sure on changing the directory to /vagrant(The place in which the files can be accesed by both host and virtual machine)